-ON THE WATER
+ABOUT THE WATER

 Flat water steeze

-WIND, WEATHER AND WATER
+WEATHER: WIND AND WATER

-There are two annual seasons: the summer runs from May until October and is the strongest of the two, with breezes of 25 knots or more five or six days a week.
-The winter season begins in mid-December and finishes in early April.
+There are two annual seasons: the summer that runs from May until October and is the strongest of the two, breezes of 25 knots or more five/six days a week, and the the winter season begins in mid-December and finishes in early April.

-OFF THE WATER
+OUTSIDE THE WATER

 GREAT FOR: A very laid back cultural experience with large expanses of warm, flat water